llpeterson/applications/traditional.md

 keyboard to pretend to be an SMTP client program.

 SMTP is best understood by a simple example.
-The following is an exchange between sending host and receiving host .
+The following is an exchange between sending host `cs.princeton.edu` and receiving host `cisco.com` .
 In this case, user Bob at Princeton is trying to send mail to users Alice and Tom at Cisco.
-The lines sent by are shown in black and the lines sent by are shown in teal.
 Extra blank lines have been added to make the dialog more readable.

 ```shell
 HELO cs.princeton.edu